maciap/SaE/README.md

 Repository contents:
-- `discover_near_rank_one_submatrix.py` - Algorithm to discover near-rank-1 submatrices
+- `discover_near_rank_one_submatrix.py` - Algorithm to discover near-rank-1 submatrices.
-- `discover_near_rank_k_submatrix.py` - Algorithm to discover near-rank-k submatrices
+- `discover_near_rank_k_submatrix.py` - Algorithm to discover near-rank-k submatrices.

 - `notebooks/`
-   - RecoverDenseLine.ipynb - Notebook showcasing the algorithm to discover near-rank-1 submatrices
+   - RecoverDenseLine.ipynb - Notebook showcasing the algorithm to discover near-rank-1 submatrices.
-   - RecoverDensePlane.ipynb - Notebook showcasing the algorithm to discover near-rank-k submatrices
+   - RecoverDensePlane.ipynb - Notebook showcasing the algorithm to discover near-rank-k submatrices.

 - `data/`
-  - `real_datasets/` - Real-world matrices used to assess the performance of SampleAndExpand
+  - `real_datasets/` - Real-world matrices used to assess the performance of SampleAndExpand.
-  - `synthetic_datasets/`- Example synthetic matrices generated according to the data-generating mechanism described in the paper
+  - `synthetic_datasets/`- Example synthetic matrices generated according to the data-generating mechanism described in the paper.
-  -  data_utils.py - Utilities to read the datasets
+  -  data_utils.py - Utilities to read the datasets.